 For Provincial income tax, postdoctoral fellowships are reported as scholarship income to Revenu Québec on a Relevé 1 income tax slip, coded “RB” (i.e. «revenu de bourse» or scholarship income).
 Please see the Revenu Québec website for more information.

 McGill is not authorized to provide advice on income tax matters to individual postdoctoral fellows or comment on individual tax declarations or tax files.
 Any individual requiring tax information or advice is urged to consult their personal tax advisors.

 Deadlines for filing tax returns are April 30th of each year for the previous fiscal year.

 Quebec Tax Exemption

-Individuals who did not reside in Canada immediately prior to starting their work as a postdoctoral fellow at McGill University and who meet the following conditions may qualify for a Quebec Tax Exemption:
+Individuals who did not reside in Canada immediately prior to starting their work as a postdoc at McGill University and who meet the following conditions may qualify for a Quebec Tax Exemption:

 - be specialized in the field of pure or applied science or a related field;

 - have assumed postdoctoral responsibilities after March 31, 1998 as a postdoctoral fellow in an eligible organization under a contract of employment;